 Ref.
-Findings Audit View Recommendation Priority Agreed Action Plan Who and When the Managing Director should decide upon a course of action to be taken, in line with the County farms Policy.
-7.13 Complaints No system is in place for collating the number, nature and outcomes of complaints.
+Findings Audit View Recommendation Priority Agreed Action Plan Who and When farm business tenancy agreements (3.8).
+The Council could be open to accusations of impropriety or conflict of interest. their Farm Business Tenancies.
+If it is found that a tenant is acting outside of their agreement then the relevant Committee should be advised and the Managing Director should decide upon a course of action to be taken, in line with the County farms Policy.
+February 2016 7.13 Complaints No system is in place for collating the number, nature and outcomes of complaints.
 The Board is not always demonstrating transparency and its intention to, 'improve relationships between tenants and the County Council to improve greater transparency in decision making'.
-The Board Agenda includes 'Estates Management & Tenancy Issues' but there was no written officer report from the Corporate Property team at its 24th No analysis of complaints can be made and no assurance can be gained that a consistent approach for dealing with complaints is in place.
+The Board Agenda No analysis of complaints can be made and no assurance can be gained that a consistent approach for dealing with complaints is in place.
 The Council could be open to accusations of impropriety or conflict of interest.
 The Head of Property (Interim) should introduce a system for collating the number, nature and outcomes of complaints to ensure a full understanding about areas of complaint are known.
-The performance and outcomes should be reported to the relevant Committee as part of the Annual Report and integrated into the Council's Compliments and Complaints process.
-Medium Agreed.
+The performance and outcomes should be reported to the relevant Committee as part of the Annual Report and integrated Medium Agreed.
 The Head of Property (Interim) System from 1 March 2016 Reporting annually.
 Compliment s and Complaints Team

 Ref.
 Findings Audit View Recommendation Priority Agreed Action Plan Who and When

+includes 'Estates into the Council's

+Management & Compliments and

+Tenancy Issues' but Complaints process.

+there was no written

+officer report from the

+Corporate Property

+team at its 24th

 September meeting.

 Such a report could

 outline any

 compliments or

 complaints that had

 been received

 regarding County

 farms and how they

 have been resolved.

 Complaints were

 raised at the 7 August

 2015 and 26 May

 2015 meetings.

 There is no clear

 process where

 complaints will be

 escalated to the

 Managing Director

 and the Corporate

 Compliments and

 Complaints team and

 that procedure.
 (3.9)

-7.14 Conflicts of interest

-Conflicts of interest Conflicts of interest Medium Agreed.
-The Head of

-for Members and should be formally Property

-Employees are not recorded and the Head (Interim)

-included as an of Service advised.

-agenda item at From next

-County Farms meeting.

-Advisory Board

-meetings.